jessetane/queue/readme.md

 ## Instance methods
 #### `q.start([cb])`
-cb, if passed will be called when the queue empties.
+cb, if passed, will be called when the queue empties or when an error occurs.

 #### `q.stop()`
 Stops the queue. can be resumed with `q.start()`.